 The iconic brand is shared with more than one subculture and loved by many.
 You can ‘rock’ a Fred Perry polo with a pair of boot or trainers, and for all these reasons, this is why it sits at the top spot.

 NEW KID ON THE BLOCK - PRETTY GREEN

-With inspiration taken from Mod culture and attitude (as you’d expect with Liam involved), Pretty Green has successfully secured and attracted younger festival revellers and the older “Fred Perry purists’.
+With inspiration taken from Mod culture and attitude (as you’d expect with Liam involved), Pretty Green has successfully secured and attracted younger festival revelers and the older “Fred Perry purists’.
 The clothes, and especially the polo, are classically designed yet often have a smart modern twist using alternative material.
 The polo’s last (basically they wash well – as your mum would say) and have a ‘high-end feel.
 Priced at £45-£55 we think is a competitive, certainly a worthy purchase for looking and feeling good on a Friday night.